Be aware of noise levels in your environment

 - Trouble focusing on sounds

-Anxiety and stress can be painful, it can be sudden and intense; it’s hard to focus on anything in these moments and that holds true with sound.
+Anxiety and stress can be painful; it can be sudden and intense; it’s hard to concentrate on anything in these moments, and that holds with sound.
 You can’t mix a record when your brain is somewhere else and constantly being distracted.
 Mixing, recording, writing music all require both your body and mind to be present.

 - Unusual sounds and auditory hallucinations